Tanzania president says poaching boom threatens elephant population

 "We need technical assistance, funding and technology to … enable us to employ more game rangers and to give us modern technology to tackle poachers," he said.

-In a separate statement released late on Wednesday, the Tanzanian president's office said the country had confiscated close to 20 tonnes of ivory between 2010 and 2013.
+In a separate statement released late on Wednesday, the Tanzanian president's office said the country had confiscated close to 20 tons of ivory between 2010 and 2013.

 "The government is finalizing the employment of 900 more staff for the wildlife division ...
 However, the government still needs more equipment to match the existing challenges in wildlife conservation," the president's office said.